-Iva Tajovská (1959) made her debut in 2006 with the book of short stories Jepičí hvězdy (Ephemeral Stars).
+Iva Tajovská's new novel draws from the events of the 1990s and deals with the disintegration of states and families that occurred during the dissolution of Czechoslovakia and the civil war in Yugoslavia.
+In this strong made her debut in 2006 with the book of short stories Jepičí hvězdy (Ephemeral Stars).
 Seven successful novels followed, including Matky matek (Mothers of Mothers, 2007), Jarmark obnažených duší (The Fair of Naked Souls, 2010) or Podlaha z trávy, strop z hvězd (The Floor Made of Grass, The Ceiling Made od Stars, 2016).